 Workgroup noted that as of 05 March 2019 the FCC Methodology Statement had not yet been put before Workgroup (and not therefore published by National Grid).

-National Grid noted for Workgroup that as at 05 March 2019, the sites will be zero’ed out in the sensitivity model and the materiality of this will be noted; closed sites will not be removed from the model.
+National Grid noted for Workgroup that as at 05 March 2019, the sites will be zeroed out in the sensitivity model and the materiality of this will be noted; closed sites will not be removed from the model.
 A sense check / adaptation will be considered and may be included in the FCC Methodology Statement.
 Action 06-0403

 Ofgem veto for proposed changes to FCC Methodology 06 March 2019